Kids & Families

 For kids ages 4-11 to explore the galleries and engage in hands-on learning and artmaking.
-Check out this list of camps and classes (PDF) for 2015.
-Members can register beginning February 9 and nonmembers can register beginning February 16.
+Check out this list of summer classes (PDF) for 2015.
+Here is where members can register beginning February 9 and nonmembers can register beginning February 16.
+Scholarships are available.

 Visit the FAQ page to learn answers to common questions that families have about how to make the most fun out of a visit.
 Call 720-913-0130 with questions.